5HT2/taro-bot/README.md

 **All bot features are plugins**, and can be enabled or disabled on demand, with hot-reloading being added soon ([#8](https://github.com/5HT2/taro-bot/issues/8)).

+More information about using and creating plugins is described in the [plugin documentation](https://github.com/5HT2/taro-bot/blob/master/plugins).

 ## Usage

 ```